What is a closing?

 Why should my closing be conducted by Empire Title Services?

-Quite simply, because Empire Title Services provides the best service available anywhere in Florida.
-As an attorney-owned and attorney-operated title company, Empire Title Services’s customers benefit from the over 35 years of extensive legal experience of its president, Richard Breger.
+As an attorney-owned and attorney-operated title company, Empire Title Services’s customers benefit from the over 37 years of extensive legal experience of its president, Richard Breger.
 Empire Title Services prides itself on its excellent reputation for outstanding customer service.
 For any buyer, seller, lender or real estate agent, there’s no other than choice than Empire Title Services.

 Miami Beach, FL 33139